 Summary

-These tips assume that your IT company is already engaged, please – make the phone call to your insurer before people go around running tools, wiping drives, and trying to quickly fix the situation.
-Beyond unplugging your machines from the internet, do not start trying to fix before you’ve performed the above steps.
+These tips assume that your IT company is already engaged.
+Specifically, do make the phone call to your insurer before anyone goes around running tools, wiping drives, and trying to quickly fix the situation.
+Beyond unplugging your machines from the internet, do not start trying fixes before you’ve performed the above steps.

-Keep in mind, hackers are already in your system, how are they going to respond to seeing you actively trying to avoid paying them their ransom?
-Disconnect from the internet wherever possible, and make a few phone calls to experts who can assist in constructing a proper incident response plan.
+Keep in mind, hackers are already in your system.
+How are they going to respond to seeing you actively trying to avoid paying them their ransom?
+Disconnect from the internet wherever possible.
+Make a few phone calls to experts who can assist in constructing a proper incident response plan.